(Courtesy of Jack Tillmany)

 (From Old Corral image collection)

-Above, Fred Scott, the Silvery-Voiced Buckaroo, and heroine Marion Shilling in Scott's first western, ROMANCE RIDES THE RANGE (Spectrum, 1936).
-Shilling's screen work was confined to the first half of the 1930s, and her western appearances were with Scott, Tom Keene, Big Boy Williams, Reb Russell, Buck Jones, Tim McCoy, Tom Tyler, Rex Bell and Hoot Gibson.
+Above - Fred Scott, the Silvery-Voiced Buckaroo, and heroine Marion Shilling in Scott's first western, ROMANCE RIDES THE RANGE (Spectrum, 1936).
+Shilling's screen work was confined to the 1930s, and her western appearances were with Scott, Tom Keene, Big Boy Williams, Reb Russell, Buck Jones, Tim McCoy, Tom Tyler, Rex Bell and Hoot Gibson.
 ROMANCE RIDES THE RANGE was one of Shilling's final film roles - she retired around 1936 and married Edward Cook in 1937.

 |Special thanks to 'guest commentator' Hans J. Wollstein for the following narrative and background info on Marion Shilling.
 Hans is a former actor turned entertainment writer.
 His first book, Strangers in Hollywood (Scarecrow Press, 1994) was followed by Vixens, Floozies and Molls (McFarland, 1999).
 An associate editor of the All-Movie Guide, he has contributed more than 3000 essays, mainly on silent films, early talkies and Westerns.
 After many years in the US, Hans now resides in a 200 year old country cottage near his hometown of Copenhagen, Denmark.
 Hans' e-mail address is: firstname.lastname@example.org|